Jeremiah 34:12-16

 The chapter moves from a word of judgment and limited mercy to Zedekiah, to the covenant reform releasing Hebrew servants, to Judah's reversal and re-enslavement, to the Lord's indictment, and finally to the judgment of sword, plague, famine, corpse shame, and Babylon's return.

 Jeremiah 34 argues that covenant reform without persevering obedience is treachery, not repentance.
-Judah's leaders knew the Lord's will, made a covenant in His house, proclaimed freedom, and then reversed course by re-enslaving the vulnerable.
-Their sin was intensified because the Lord had redeemed Israel from slavery in Egypt and commanded His people not to perpetually enslave fellow Hebrews.
+Judah's leaders knew the Lord's will, made a covenant in his house, proclaimed freedom, and then reversed course by re-enslaving the vulnerable.
+Their sin was intensified because the Lord had redeemed Israel from slavery in Egypt and commanded his people not to perpetually enslave fellow Hebrews.
 By re-enslaving those they had freed, they profaned the Lord's name and revealed that they wanted crisis relief more than covenant obedience.
-Therefore the Lord responds with judicial reversal: because they did not proclaim freedom, He proclaims freedom for them to sword, plague, and famine.
+Therefore the Lord responds with judicial reversal: because they did not proclaim freedom, he proclaims freedom for them to sword, plague, and famine.
 The chapter shows that God's judgment on Jerusalem is not arbitrary.
 The people violated worship, justice, brotherhood, covenant, and the Lord's name.

 Theological logic